material-admin/doc-material-components/text-field-examples/Android/Android-text-field.md

 2. [Outlined text field](#outlined-text-field)

-!["Text field examples of both filled and outlined types, and each type showing both inactive and focused states.
-The filled text fields show a gray background and a darker gray activation indicator that is purple when focused.
-The outlined text fields show a clear background and an outline that is purple when focused"](assets/text-field-generic.png)
+!["Text field examples of both filled and outlined types, and each type showing both inactive and focused states."](assets/text-field-generic.png)

 ## Using text fields